-There is five (5) person maximum per site.
+There is a five (5) person maximum per site.

 The maximum length of stay is 7 consecutive nights, and 7 total nights over a rolling 30 day period.

 All visitors must pay an additional 7 day or Annual entrance fee to visit Organ Pipe Cactus National Monument.
-Purchase your pass online at Recreation.gov/sitepass/orpi, or at the Kris Eggle Visitor Center from 9 AM-5 PM.
-Interagency (America the Beautiful) Passes are also accepted.
+Purchase your entrance pass online in advance or upon arrival at the Kris Eggle Visitor Center, open from 9 AM to 5 PM.
+The park also honors Interagency (America the Beautiful) Passes.